 My first tip, before I really begin, is to search for recipes that don’t call for any eggs in the first place.
-For example, if you want to replace the eggs in a cake, just search in google “classic vegan cake” and you’ll find tons of basic recipes that don’t use any specific egg replacements.
+For example, if you want to replace the eggs in a cake, just search in google “classic vegan cake” and you’ll find tons of basic recipes that don’t use any specific egg replacements, like flax meal.

-For example, my chocolate cake recipe is accidentally vegan, it uses oil to make it rich and baking soda and vinegar -which bakes out- as a leavening agent.
+For example, my chocolate cake recipe is accidentally vegan, it uses oil to make it rich and baking soda and vinegar as a leavening agent (the vinegar flavor bakes out).
 No eggs, but no one would be able to tell.

 Link to the full recipe here: https://wp.me/pasYJu-J

 Now to the main part of this post: